arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 the game, things I liked about it, and things I dislike about it, this is not a game review.
 Rather, the game is used to tell a story of how fiction can tell us things about ourselves.

+I am going to talk a bit about one of my favorite games, Life is Strange.
+I already know the story, I know how it all ends but it's a game that means a lot to me.
+While this will discuss the game, things I liked about it, things I dislike about it, it's not a game review. rather the game is used to tell a story of how fiction can tell us things about ourselves.
+This is a story about self discovery, and what this games told me about who I am.
 ## Chrysalis

 In 2014 I went to Pax East, it was my first year going,